 Do Your Research

-Before you embark on your medical crowdfunding campaign, be sure to browse multiple crowdfunding websites.
-A multitude of them are available, including the following:
+Before you embark on your medical crowdfunding campaign, be sure to browse multiple crowdfunding websites (we have a shortlist of the best fundraising sites here).

 In addition, don’t forget to ask about the various crowdfunding websites’ fees as well.